Appointing and removing charity trustees

 Amending governing documents

 The correct process to follow to update the governing documents of a charity varies depending on the type of charity.
 It is beyond the scope of this article to provide details, but I will be delivering a free webinar on updating charity governing documents on 8 June 2021.
-If you are interested in attending, please do register here.

 If you would like advice on any specific issues affecting your charity, please do get in touch with Liz Brownsell via [email protected] or 01473 406383.
 Alternatively, please contact another member of the Birketts’ Charities Team.